|26th December |

 Destiny channel.
 The calls cost around £1.50 a minute.

 The regulator found that the company had deliberately kept callers waiting on the line longer than necessary.
 The TV channels have subsequently been taken off the air.

+commercial to be shown on UK terrestrial TV will hit screens this week.
 A vibrating penis ring will appear in the 30-second advert on Channel 4 and Five and satellite channels.
 The commercial will be broadcast after 11pm from this Friday.

 which makes the disposable toy, said the post-11pm broadcast restriction for the commercial was too severe.
 It wants permission to show the "tastefully shot" advert after the 9pm watershed.

 table.
 The man gives the woman what looks like an engagement ring box.
 She opens the box, smiles, and says "I do."

 and we feel this restriction is hypocritical, given the images of a sexual nature you quite regularly see on TV at this time of night.